 Through the UMLS, mappings from the local terms to SNOMED CT concepts are identified.
 This constitutes the CORE Problem List Subset of SNOMED CT.
 Unmapped local terms that are considered useful for the problem list are submitted to the International Health Terminology Standards Development Organisation (IHTSDO).
 If accepted, the new SNOMED CT concepts are added to the CORE Subset.
-The 201108 release of the CORE Subset covers 92% of the 16,874 local terms.
-As SNOMED CT is the designated U.S. standard terminology for diagnosis and problem lists, and one of the requirements of the ‘Meaningful Use’ criteria of the Electronic Health Record, we believe that identifying a frequently subset of SNOMED CT concepts will be useful to users who want to implement SNOMED CT in their clinical systems.
+As SNOMED CT is the designated U.S. standard terminology for diagnosis and problem lists, and one of the requirements of the ‘Meaningful Use’ criteria of the Electronic Health Record, we believe that identifying a frequently used subset of SNOMED CT concepts will be useful to users who want to implement SNOMED CT in their clinical systems.